084317103/NP-MGDD/README.md

 NP-MGDD
 =======
-  Our project's goal is to use the NP-MGDD method, which combines GPT and AHC, to generate drug-like molecules for drug discovery.We collected SMILES strings from four types of natural product libraries in the datasets/zuhe/data_before folder.
-Then, we removed the invalid SMILES in the datasets/zuhe/data_remove_invalid folder.
-After that, we merged these four natural product libraries, removing duplicate SMILES, resulting in the datasets/zuhe/merged_smiles.txt file.
+  Our project's goal is to use the NP-MGDD method, which combines GPT1 and AHC, to generate drug-like molecules for drug discovery.
 # Requirements
 * Python 3.8.10
 * rdkit 2022.9.5